07:45 – 08:30: Registration and Breakfast

-Joe Reilly leads Circulus, a networking group for private investors.
+Mr. Reilly is an investment and strategy consultant to family offices.
 He was the co-founder and founding president of the Family Office Association, a global forum for single family offices that is based in Greenwich, Connecticut.
-Previously Mr. Reilly helped to start a single family office and foundation in New York where he was an investment manager for six years.
-Previously he was an energy specialist focused on options and futures trading at Crйdit Agricole Indosuez in New York, and started his career at Salomon Smith Barney.
+Previously Mr. Reilly helped to start a single family office and foundation in New York where he was an investment manager for five years.
+He was an energy specialist focused on options and futures trading at Crйdit Agricole Indosuez in New York prior to that, and started his career at Salomon Smith Barney.
 Mr. Reilly has spoken on family office issues at many conferences and has been quoted in the Wall Street Journal, The Financial Times, Forbes, Bloomberg, and currently does a monthly interview series with notables in the family office world for Family Wealth Report, where he is on the advisory board.
-He is a founding member of the Family Office Council at Princeton University; a member of the NYU Stern Family Office Council and an advisor to the RDS Milken Family Office Council.
+He is a founding member of the Family Office Council at Princeton University; a member of the NYU Stern Family Office Council; an advisor to the RDS Milken Family Office Council.
 He is an alumnus of Singularity University.
 Mr. Reilly has an A.L.B. from Harvard University and is president of his hometown Harvard Club.

 Regional Managing Director, Cincinnati